Use Azure Private Link to securely connect servers to Azure Arc

 Add the private endpoint IPs and hostnames as shown in the table from step 3 under Manual DNS server configuration.
 The hosts file requires the IP address first followed by a space and then the hostname.

 Save the file with your changes.
-You may need to save to another directory first, then copy the file to the original path.
+You might need to save to another directory first, then copy the file to the original path.

 /etc/hostshosts file in a text editor.